-Our daughter has picked up a pamphlet at our hotel about the bio-dome at the Parque de la Ciencias in Granada and had been pushing to there ever since.
+Our daughter, Emily, picked up a pamphlet at our hotel about the bio-dome at the Parque de la Ciencias in Granada and had been pushing to go there ever since.
 On our last day in town, we buckled under the pressure and decided to talk a gentle walk there (it is baking hot in Granada in the summer

 The Parque de las Ciencias (the Science Park) is huge, much more than the Biodomo, which had bought us here.
 The park had an indoor section with several exhibit halls dedicated to different themes, one of them being the Biodomo.
 We had some while to wait before our timed entry to the Biodomo, so we headed into a pavilion with an interesting title; ‘WOW!’
 This exhibit was dedicated to the movement of animals and had an amazingly creative display of taxidermy, the most spectacular being a pack of lions hunting zebra.